 The drug manufacturers of Zantac, Sanofi and Boehringer, generated $1 billion in sales from this medication.
 However, these companies failed to warn consumers properly about the potential cancer risks associated with taking this drug.
 As a result of this negligence, many consumers may have the right to take legal action.

 To join the class-action lawsuit against Sanofi and Boehringer, you must be able to prove that you purchased Zantac and were not informed about the risks for developing cancer.
 Additionally, you must file your Zantac claim within the appropriate statute of limitations.
-If you have been diagnosed with cancer after taking Zantac, you should contact the experienced personal injury lawyers at Kogan & DiSalvo.
+If you have been diagnosed with cancer after taking Zantac, you should contact the experienced dangerous drug lawyers at Kogan & DiSalvo.

 Receiving a Diagnosis After Taking Zantac